Ch4s3r/cat_sitting_book/src/food_habits.md

 This food should be reused the next day, mixed with a little of hot water, so it's not too cold for the cats to eat.

 ## Somebody said TREATS?!?
-If they were well-hebaved cats or you just like that they like you more with treats, you can give them a few (5 max per cat).
+If they were well-behaved cats, or you just like that they like you more with treats, you can give them a few (5 max per cat).
 They are in the kitchen drawer next to the cat bowls.
 ![drawing](./assets/cat_treats.jpg)